EsaLongs/EESM6000C_CL/README.md

 # EESM6000C
-This repository contains some course labs of HKUST EESM6000C.
+This repository contains the course labs of HKUST EESM6000C.